 Many employees who come for counselling are under considerable stress in their workplace.
-As the current economic climate is putting pressure on many employers in Sheffield, cut backs mean that many employees are expected to do more work in less time with fewer resources and less support.
+As the current economic climate is putting pressure on many employers in Sheffield, cut backs and redundancies mean that many employees are expected to do more work in less time with fewer resources and less support.
 If you are someone who sets high standards for yourself you may find it particularly difficult to deal with the added pressure.

 Here are some tips on how to cope with work related stress